-Waiver services are to be provided strictly in accordance with the provisions of the approved plan of care (POC).
-Providers of ADHC services and support coordination agencies are obligated to immediately report changes to LDH that could affect the beneficiary's eligibility including, but not limited to, those changes cited in the denial or discharge criteria.
+Waiver services are to be provided strictly in accordance with the provisions of the waiver beneficiary's approved plan of care (POC).
+All providers and support coordination agencies are obligated to immediately report changes to LDH that could affect the beneficiary's eligibility including, but not limited to, those changes cited in the denial or discharge criteria.